- Supported platforms: UNIX or Linux platforms, 32-bit or 64-bit.

 Software package downloads are now managed in the User Area.
 You must first register on the site and then go to your user area once logged in.
 Click ‘Change Software Preferences‘ to edit your software package downloads.
 Software packages are provided free of charge subject to a licence agreement.

-Supplementary downloads are available via an ftp site.
-(Note: Recent versions of Firefox or Chrome web browsers do not display file listings when accessing an ftp site.
-If this happens with your browser, either try a different web browser, e.g. Edge, or use command line ftp).
-On the ftp site you can find test cases, OPS-LRS auxiliary data, MAIA data files and ATOVS calibration files.
+Supplementary downloads are available via the aapp_data_files directory on the web site.
+They are also currently available via an ftp site (but note that recent versions of Firefox or Chrome web browsers do not display file listings when accessing an ftp site.
+If this happens with your browser, either try a different web browser, e.g. Edge, or use command line ftp, or use the web site).
+In the downloads directory you can find test cases, OPS-LRS auxiliary data, MAIA data files and ATOVS calibration files.
 You can also find there a script install_aapp8.sh that can be used to build AAPP and its dependencies.

 In the same way, a script get_atovs_cal_files.sh can be used to check whether your ATOVS calibration files are up to date.
 Normally these files are included in AAPP software releases, but sometimes they need to be updated at short notice.